SuperOfficeDocs/superoffice-docs/docs/api/webapi/rest/index.md

 ## Entities

-The REST API has the major entities (Company, Person, Project, Sale, etc) exposed.
+The REST API has the major entities (Company, Person, Project, Sale, and so on) exposed.

 * `/api/v1/Contact`
 * `/api/v1/Person`